micmaclab/Glial-Cells-Segmentation/README.md

 there are countless of them, distributed across space like a matrix.
 They're effectively the cleaning cells of the central nervous system.

-That density and complexity is exactly what makes them hard to study computationally.
+That density and complexitys makes them hard to study computationally.
 They're small and densely packed, so distinguishing individual cells without computational extraction is difficult.
 Manual tracing is infeasible at whole-brain volume.
-Classical (global) thresholding fails because intensity varies substantially across a slide — gray matter vs. white matter alone shifts the baseline — and quantifying glial organization more broadly is difficult given how complex and varied their spatial distribution and morphology are.
+Classical (global) thresholding fails because intensity varies substantially across a slide, such as gray matter vs. white matter can shift the baseline, and quantifying glial organization more broadly is difficult given how complex and varied their spatial distribution and morphology are.

 Published ML segmentation models exist for mouse brains (e.g. Stain AI, which classifies cell shapes/features in mouse tissue), but not for primate brains, and none of the mouse models are publicly available.
-This project closes that gap: a reusable, open-source deep learning pipeline that segments microglia across a **whole Macaque brain** — the first to do so at this scale.
+This project closes that gap: we want to provide a reusable, open-source deep learning pipeline that segments microglia across a **whole Macaque brain**, which is the first to do so at this scale.

 ---